lucasw/ros_from_src/debian/README.md

 # docker won't use this file if not in current directory
 cp ../rosone_0.0.5-1_all.deb .
-docker build . -t rosonedeb --build-arg IMAGE=ubuntu:23.04
+docker build . -t rosonedeb --build-arg IMAGE=ubuntu:23.04 docker run -it rosonedeb roslaunch nodelet_tutorial_math plus.launch  # or something else installed by the .deb
 ```